-7 USER CONTROL INTERFACE
+9 USER CONTROL INTERFACE

 Before the first use, or in a case of a significant change of the LED display controlled by an already initialized Pixblasters LED controller, the MS1 Video LED controller must be initialized through the embedded user's interface.
-Unitialized LED controllers cannot display any video.
+Non-initialized LED controllers cannot display correct video.

-The Pixblasters MS1 Video LED Controller controls very diverse LED display configurations and its control electronics must be programmed with the exact display's resolution, display's architecture (non-segmented, segmented, clock speed), and with the exact part of the input video for the LED display.
+The Pixblasters MS1 Video LED Controller controls very diverse LED display configurations and its control electronics must be programmed with the exact display's resolution, display's architecture (non-segmented, segmented, strips or LED panels, clock speed...), and with the exact part of the input video for the LED display.
 Additionally, by means of on-board DIP switches, the MS1 Video LED Controller must be configured for either master or slave operation modes

-The complete initialization process for use with WS2812B LEDs is described in this short video clip: https://youtu.be/6BcOaJHcRD8.
+The complete initialization process for use with WS2812B LED strips is described in this short video clip: https://youtu.be/6BcOaJHcRD8.
 Please set DIPs into 001 position, instead of 011 position shown in the video clip.
 Depending on the pre-programmed FW, some boards do not use 011 configuration.
-Currently used configurations are listed in the Table 10.1: Selecting FPGA Configuration by DIP Switches.
+Currently used configurations are listed in the Table 12.1: Selecting FPGA Configuration by DIP Switches.

-Figure 7.1 Video Clip Explaining the Pixblasters MS1 Initialization
+Figure 9.1 Video Clip Explaining the Pixblasters MS1 Initialization for LED Strips